henryjosephson/State-Legislator-Effectiveness-Dashboard/readme.md

 3. [ ] Generalize the process to other states.

+[^3]:
+  Though Gavin Newsom vetoed 156 of these, meaning that only 890 were actually enacted. https://calmatters.org/explainers/new-california-laws/.
+[^4]:
-[^1]:I don't think this is inherent to the federal government's federal-ness: Republicans had a particularly thin majority in 2023, and when you combine this with Kevin McCarthy's notoriously unpopular speakership, an abnormally unproductive year isn't as surprising. check above -- check no of bills passed in years where congress isn't so closely contested?
-  later: lin reg to see how well margin of party control predicts qty_bills_passed. i bet it's a significant predictor, but not totally linearly, since a party that's totally in control will just break up into smaller parties.
-See e.g. the collapse of the Whig Supremacy in England in the 1750s [check for a better link](https://en.wikipedia.org/wiki/Whigs_(British_political_party)#Whig_Supremacy) ([maybe this?](https://en.wikipedia.org/wiki/Patriot_Whigs)) and the end of the [Era of Good Feelings](https://en.wikipedia.org/wiki/Era_of_Good_Feelings) in the US during the 1824 election. also check what the most closely-contested state leg is, see if it's comparable to 27 in fed, bc that's *really* bad
+  I don't think this is inherent to the federal government's federal-ness: Republicans had a particularly thin majority in 2023, and when you combine this with Kevin McCarthy's notoriously unpopular speakership, an abnormally unproductive year isn't as surprising.
+An interesting research task for someone who has the time (which may just be future me) is to check this — how many more bills get through when congress isn't so closely contested.
+Is the margin of party control a significant predictor of the number of bills that a legislature passes?
+I'd bet it's a significant predictor, but that the relationship isn't totally linear, since a party that's totally in control will just break up into smaller parties.
+See e.g. the collapse of the Whig Supremacy in England in the 1750s [Whig Supremacy](https://en.wikipedia.org/wiki/Whigs_(British_political_party)#Whig_Supremacy), [Whig Split](https://en.wikipedia.org/wiki/Whig_Split), [Patriot Whigs](https://en.wikipedia.org/wiki/Patriot_Whigs) and the end of the [Era of Good Feelings](https://en.wikipedia.org/wiki/Era_of_Good_Feelings) in the US during the 1824 election.
+  Are the most closely contested state legislatures also the ones that get the fewest bills passed?

+[^5]:
-[^2]: This section is lifted mostly from CEL's excellent [Methodology page](https://thelawmakers.org/methodology).
+  This section is lifted mostly from CEL's excellent [Methodology page](https://thelawmakers.org/methodology).
 It's paraphrased here half because I want you to be able to read it without clicking over, and half because I'm the type of nerd for whom writing the $\LaTeX$ helps me understand.
+[^6]:
-[^3]: There's a whole [formula for calculating seniority in Congress](https://history.house.gov/Institution/Seniority/Terms-of-Service/), reproduced below if you don't want to click, which I'll replicate for the states.
+  There's a whole [formula for calculating seniority in Congress](https://history.house.gov/Institution/Seniority/Terms-of-Service/), reproduced below if you don't want to click, which I'll replicate for the states.
   A legislator's seniority is defined as their position in an ordered list of all members of their house, where the list is sorted in descending order by:
   /- Number of total terms served (subtracting one term from the number of non-consecutive terms), then /- Number of consecutive terms served, then